dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Always be smarter than the people who hire you. -Lena Horne

++ Every choice is a tradeoff, but not every tradeoff is a choice.

 + computers make it easy to do a lot of things, but most of the things they make it easier to do don't need to be done

 + The problem with troubleshooting is that trouble shoots back.